 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretations Committee ("IFRIC").
-The policies in these consolidated financial statements are based on IFRS in effect as at December 31, 2023.
+The policies in these consolidated financial statements are based on IFRS in effect as of December 31, 2024.
 Accounting policies are consistently applied to all years presented, unless otherwise stated.